SvOlli/sorbus/doc/cpu_detect.md

 three bytes each reset.
 So during the retries, the stackpointer gets moved to a position, where the writes go to a part of memory that was not used during the test.

+Interestingly, this is described as an enhancement to the original NMOS 6502 CPU according to the CMD G65SC02 datasheet.
+However, even later CPUs do not have this "feature".

 How was it fixed?
 The writes happen in a very early stage, even before the reset vector is being read to determine where in memory to start